rsdoiel/antenna/archives/2025/socal_north_2025.02.md

 ---

-## As LAUSD reopens, how the district is preparing schools to be safe and clean
+## How LAUSD prepared schools to be safe and clean amid wildfires

-date: 2025-01-13, updated: 2025-01-13, from: The LAist
+date: 2025-01-13, updated: 2025-01-15, from: The LAist

 The nation's second largest school district has been closed since Thursday as fires spread around the Los Angeles area.